 If you find poison ivy in your yard, contact an organic lawn care company to remove it.
 Just brushing against a poison ivy plant can cause itchy and raised skin, so it’s best to leave removal to the professionals.

-If you need organic lawn weed control to fight your poison ivy, give our Nashville lawn care company a call at 615-988-6777 or click here for a free online estimate.
+While Pure Green does not remove poison ivy from lawns, we do offer natural lawn care solutions and weed control that can prevent poison ivy from taking over your lawn.
+If that interests you, please give our Nashville lawn care company a call at 615-988-6777 or click here for a free online estimate.